jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-05-04-secret-sauce.md

 I might be able to make a lot of money one month, but then things take a downturn and on average my returns are pretty average.

-But as, for example, Peter Thiel points out to generate outsized returns you have to belief that violations of the efficient market hypothesis are indeed possible.
+But as, for example, Peter Thiel points out, to generate outsized returns you have to believe that violations of the efficient market hypothesis are indeed possible.

 You must ["believe that there are lucrative secrets hidden in plain sight"](https://slatestarcodex.com/2019/01/31/book-review-zero-to-one/) in order to find one.